-- Monaco has a corporate income tax which can be as high as 33.33% in certain cases.
+- The Principality has a corporate income tax which can be as high as 33.33% in certain cases.

-- There are no property taxes in Monaco, but rental property is taxed at 1% of the annual rent plus other applicable charges.
+- Monaco has no property taxes, but rental property is taxed at 1% of the annual rent plus other applicable charges.

 - There is an inheritance and gift tax.

 - Monaco is no longer a tax haven according to the OECD and the EU, Monaco is simply a country with no direct taxation.

 At Relocate&Save we have been helping entrepreneurs, high-net-worth individuals, sportsmen and women, and people from the world of cryptocurrencies to transfer their tax residency to Monaco for years.